aristanetworks/CloudEOS/terraform/README.md

 2) Terraform installed on your laptop/server
 3) CloudVision access - Please contact your Arista rep or sales@arista.com to get access to CloudVision, Security webtoken for CloudVision, Arista Terraform provider plugins
 4) Subscribe to Arista CloudEOS PAYG offer in the cloud marketplace
 5) Create a Container in CloudVision which will be used to provision the routers.
-Steps are outlined in "CloudEOS MultiCloud Deployment Guide"
+Steps are outlined in "CloudEOS MultiCloud Deployment Guide" (Please contact your Arista rep or sales@arista.com to get the guide)

 ## Installing Terraform